centreon/centreon-documentation/versioned_docs/version-20.10/integrations/plugin-packs/procedures/cloud-microsoft-office365-teams.md

 id: cloud-microsoft-office365-teams
 title: Office365 Teams
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Overview

 Microsoft’s Office365 suite includes Teams, which is a business application that provides workspaces, video and text chat, file storage and application integration.

 The monitoring information of Microsoft's Office365 is available